-Fig.10 Space flight experience in ZeroG A flight campaign is basically a set of 30 parabolae, each of them providing 22 seconds of microgravity.
-Planète Sciences provides assistance to youngsters (from 15 to 30 years) in the preparation of their project while CNES provides assistance during the flight.
-Since 1992, 10 projects have been tested in micro-gravity, and 12 youths have taken part to parabolic flights and enjoyed the feelings of evolving freely in the plane cabin out of gravity.
-6- PROGRAMS & TRAINING 6.1 UBPE & UFAE Programs named UBPE and UFAE are taking place at school either during official tuition times or during post-curricular activities proposed by teachers.
+6- PROGRAMS & TRAINING

+6.1 UBPE & UFAE

+Programs named UBPE and UFAE are taking place at school either during official tuition times or during post-curricular activities proposed by teachers.
 Most of time, teachers fill in a spontaneous request form describing the educational purpose they want to achieve.
-Once the application accepted bv Planète is Sciences (mostly based on vouth motivation and teachers involvement), a volunteer assigned to the project team: he acts as a technical advisor, who visits the group several times during the school year to ensure the best development of the project.
+Once the application is accepted by Planète Sciences (mostly based on vouth motivation and teachers involvement), a volunteer is assigned to the project team: he acts as a technical advisor, who visits the group several times during the school year to ensures the best development of the project.

 He advises the teacher about methodology but never aims at replacing him.
-During his visits, the volunteer works either with the group itself or with the teacher to help him preparing lessons the way the latter wants.
+During his visits, the volunteer works either with the group itself or with the teacher to help him preparing lessons.

 Volunteers are mainly students or young adults working in technical fields.

 UBPE has started in 1992; it is proposed to a wide scholar public (from primary school to high school).
 It is managed by a national responsible at Planète Sciences and relayed by regional divisions.
 A typical project will be composed of 3 to 4 experiments, plus the basket itself: 25 to 30 kids can be involved in the project.

-From 30 schools for the first edition, the program is now proposed to 130 to 160 schools each year; half of these schools are proposed the program again, on purpose.
+From 30 schools for the first edition, the program is now proposed to 130 to 160 schools each year; half of these schools are proposed the program again, on purpose described, groups of 5 to 10 youths are working on the achievement of a minirocket.

-Fig11.
-Media often cover the release of a balloon project UFAE has started in 1999 and is dedicated to the same public as UBPE; its overall organisation is also similar, carried out by volunteer and managed by employee from Planète Sciences.
+UFAE has started in 1999 and is dedicated to the same public as UBPE; its overall organisation is also similar, carried out by volunteer and managed by an employee from Planète Sciences.
 Today, about 20 schools are engaged in this program for a total of 90 projects.

-During the school year, with the same phases and methodology as already described, groups of 5 to 10 youth are working on the achievement of a mini-rocket.
-Several documents are available to teachers and pupils; written by volunteers and validated by CNES, they explain the purpose of the programs, the way they are managed, and give all information needed to bring teachers self-confidence about such complex-looking projects.
+During the school year, with the same phases and methodology as already

+Fig13.
+Media frequently cover the release of a balloon project

+Several documents are available to teachers and pupils; written by volunteers and validated by CNES, they explain the purpose of the programs, the way they are managed, and give all information needed to bring teachers self-confidence about such complexlooking projects.

 The programs meet the annual scholar cycle.
 At the beginning of the year, teachers are even invited to a one-day information meeting organised locally by Planète Sciences.

-Teachers may benefit from these programs to develop associated cultural projects: visits of industrial sites or museum, thematic studies connected with history, introduction to new concepts.
-6.2 Trainings and pedagogy Projects and programs would not take place without the contribution of volunteers. teachers and science communicators.
-Because they need to be techniques taught about the and pedagogy, each of the activities and programs comes with dedicated training sessions: - UBPE and UFAE technical advisor - Telemetry with KIWI - Advanced telemetry and reception - Aero technician (balloon release) - Micro-rocket launcher certificate, - Mini-rocket launcher - Trainers training (to be sustainable) Pedagogy is present throughout all of the trainings with the experimental process as fundamental: one of the basic seamlessly the following steps are crossed: Observation, Assumption, Results.
-Interpretation, Experiment, Conclusion.
+Teachers may benefit from these programs to develop collateral cultural projects: visits of industrial site or museum, thematic studies connected with history, introduction to new concepts.

+6.2 Trainings and pedagogy

+Projects and programs would not take place without contribution the of volunteers. teachers science and communicators.
+Because they need to be taught about the techniques and pedagogy, each of the activities and programs comes with dedicated training sessions:

+- UBPE and UFAE technical advisor

+- Telemetry with KIWI

+- Advanced telemetry and reception

+- Aerotechnician (balloon release)

+- Micro-rocket launcher certificate,

+- Mini-rocket launcher

+- Trainers training (to be sustainable)

+Pedagogy is present throughout all of the trainings with the experimental process as one of the basic fundamental: seamlessly the following steps are crossed: Assumption, Experiment, Observation, Results, Interpretation, Conclusion.
 This ensures parameters to be clearly defined and isolated in order to achieve consistent results.
 Dream and game are not taken apart as we deal with youth and it is not rare to see a castle-shape rocket or a large lips shaped-balloon basket flying in the sky of Planète Sciences.